ino9dev/ltml/README.md

 Reports {
     Summary
-    TransactionsPerSecond
+    TransactionPerSecond
     HitPerSecond
     ResponseTimeOverTime
     ConccurentCountOverTime
 }
 ```

 # Task list
+- [x] implement to handle Report/TransactionPerSecond syntax (20150811 done)
+- [x] implement to handle Report/HitPerSecond syntax (20150811 done)
+- [x] implement to handle Report/ResponseTimeOverTime syntax (20150811 done)
-- [x] implement to handle Report syntax
+- [x] implement to handle Report/ConccurentCountOverTime syntax (20150811 done)
+- [ ] implement to handle Report/Result syntax
+- [ ] modify Manifest syntax for designation of outputpath
+- [ ] modify Manifest syntax for designation of instance type(like JMeter/LoadRunner/OtherTools)
+- [ ] implement to handle Parameter syntax
+- [ ] implement to handle Correlation(this name will be changed) syntax
+- [ ] implement to handle Load Generator syntax and new method for generating load(e.g using JMeter server or other methods)
+- [ ] implement to handle LoadTest/rampup syntax
-- [ ] implement to handle rampup syntax
+- [ ] implement to handle Transactions syntax
+- [ ] implement to execute interpreter modeled load tests
 - [ ] implement to handle Transaction syntax and convert function from Fiddler 4
 - [ ] implement to handle Load Generator syntax and Load Generator without JMeter remote execution
 - [ ] implement to handle difference of locale with load generator
-- [ ] implement to export and generate Document Generator
+- [ ] implement to export and generate Load Test Document Generator
-- [ ] implement to export and generate Test Image Generator
+- [ ] implement to export and generate Load Test Image Generator
 - [ ] implement to gather performance data from Load Generator
 - [ ] implement to define performance objects(it normally means SLA)
-- [ ] implement to analysis performance data
+- [ ] implement to analysis performance data and new method for gathering(e.g using JMeter)

+# Architecture
+## current
+- Xtext
+- Ltml
+- JMeter

+## future
+- Xtext
+- Ltml
+- Other Load Test Software(Like Jmeter but not business(=license needs) use) .. for not depend on JMeter, I think JMeter has some issues for scalability, transaction mix, finish controller and so on(toughness, availability, and maintenancebility).
+However it should left test cases with Ltml as assets.
+- Software defined middleware/server (Like a chef/vagrant .. for deploy loadtest generator to remote servers
+- Jetty(and so on) on SD middleware/server..  for handling remote execution as restful api and load generator instance

-# License
+# Licenses

 Copyright (c) [2015] [ino9dev]